 Medieval Sting instruments were very popular with medieval musicians such as Troubadours, the Harp, Harpsichord and Psaltery are examples of the type of medieval string instruments medieval musicians liked to play.
 Read more about the String Instruments >>

-Medieval percussion instruments were very similar to the percussion instruments that we have today and different sounds could be heard by striking percussion instrument softly or hard using the hand, sticks or other things to strike it.
+Medieval percussion instruments were very similar to the percussion instruments that we have today and different sounds could be heard by striking percussion instruments softly or hard using the hand, sticks, or other things to strike them.

 The best sounds from medieval percussion instruments could be heard when beating or bashing the percussion instrument.
 The most popular percussion instrument in the middle ages and throughout time has to be the drum.